xcore/sw_gpio_examples/app_sk_gpio_com_demo/doc_quickstart/quickstart.rst

    #.
 Configure the host terminal console program as follows: 115200 baud, 8 bit character length, even parity, 1 stop bit, no hardware flow control.
 The Transmit End-of-Line character should be set to `CR` (other options presented will probably be `LF` and `CR\LF`).
    #.
 Connect XA-SK-GPIO Slice Card to the XP-SKC-L2 Slicekit Core board.
    #.
 Connect the XTAG Adapter to Slicekit Core board, XA-SK-XTAG2 connector(xtag slice) and connect XTAG-2 to the adapter.
    #.
-Connect the XTAG-2 to host PC.
+Connect the XTAG-2 to the computer running xTIMEcomposer.
    #.
 Switch on the power supply to the Slicekit Core board.
    #.
 Open the serial device on the host console program